-Enlightenment Intensive is the course that lasts two or more days and offers contemporary human beings unique opportunity to consciously achieve self comprehension, enlightenment, mystical experience or - as we nowadays define it - direct experience of self, life, another and God.
+Enlightenment Intensive is a course that lasts for two or more days and offers us a unique opportunity to consciously achieve self-comprehension, enlightenment, mystical experience or - as we nowadays define it - a direct experience of self, life, another and God.

-Experiences that participants of Intensive have are identical to descriptions of mystical experiences presented by people who achieved enlightenment after many years of practice, using different spiritual techniques.
-Enlightenment achieved on Intensive is experience of the same kind as the ones that Jesus, Buddha, St. John of Cross, Maharishi Mahesh Yogi, Sai Baba, Baba Ji and others spoke about.
-Today, enlightenment is not some distant esoteric knowledge, veiled in mystery, that can be achieved only by few chosen or lucky ones, or ascetics in mountain caves and monasteries.
-It is definitely not conditioned by religion or nationality, special merits or any kind of fore-knowledge.
-The only condition is that people really want such experience and that they do not suffer from mental illness or some heavy physical problems.
+Experiences that participants of Intensive have are identical to the descriptions of mystical experiences presented by the people who achieved them after many years of practice, using different spiritual techniques.
+Enlightenment reached on Intensive is of the same kind as the one spoken by Jesus, Buddha, St. John of the Cross, Maharishi Mahesh Yogi or Baba Ji.
+So today, spiritual experience is not some distant, esoteric knowledge, veiled in mystery, that can be achieved only by few chosen or lucky ones, or by ascetics in mountain caves and monasteries.
+It is not conditioned by religion or nationality, some special merits or any foreknowledge.
+The only condition is that people want such experience and that they do not have mental illness or some heavier physical problems.

-Although enlightenment surpasses all possible definition, there still exists consensus on its character - it is neither insight nor conclusion, belief nor perception, intuitive experience or anything else served by either mind or body.
-In direct experience of truth there is only Oneness – the difference between the one who is experiencing, the process of experiencing and what is being experienced is gone.
-Enlightenment is a state characterized by absolute timelessness – it is unspeakable, and at the same time the most obvious and natural thing.
+Although enlightenment surpasses all possible definitions, there still exists a consensus on its character - it is neither insight nor conclusion, belief or perception, intuition or anything else served by either mind or body.
+In the state of direct experience, there is only Oneness.
+The difference between the one who is experiencing, the process of experiencing and what is being experienced is gone.
+Enlightenment is timeless and unspeakable, and yet the most obvious and natural thing.

-Direct experience of Truth is one sole life experience that brings human beings complete fulfillment.
-It also provides answers to eternal questions about self, life, others and God.
-With enlightenment our consciousness strongly evolves because we fulfil the primal goal of human existence.
-It is of crucial importance for human beings to know themselves, to break the illusion, chaos and alienation, and to gain certain amount of influence on their own Ego.
-Enlightenment is also a necessary precondition for natural spiritual life, because every religion is based on such experience.
-When Jesus says – “Me and my Father are One”, then it is easy to conclude that he is presenting his own experience of Oneness with the Absolute.
+Direct experience of Truth is also the only inner state that brings us complete fulfillment.
+It provides answers to eternal questions about self, life, others and God.
+With enlightenment, our consciousness strongly evolves because we fulfill one of the primal goals of human existence, and that is self-knowledge.
+It is of crucial importance to know ourselves and break the illusion, chaos, and alienation produced by our Egos.
+Enlightenment is also a necessary precondition for natural spiritual life because it forms the basis of every religion.
+When Jesus says – “My Father and I are One,” he is presenting his state of Oneness with the Absolute.

-Intensive was created by an American scientist Charles Berner (1922 - 2007) who begun his career as a physicist, but latter started working on spiritual science.
+Intensive was created by American scientist Charles Berner (1922 - 2007) who began his career as a physicist, but later started working on spiritual science.
 His top achievement is this technique.
-Berner simply brought together Zen meditations on koans or enigmatic questions with Western communication techniques and ended up with fruitful combination – the method of great simplicity and efficiency.
+Berner simply brought together Zen meditations on koans or enigmatic questions with communication techniques of contemporary western psychotherapy and ended up with a fruitful combination – a method of great simplicity and efficiency.

-Soon after it was created, Intensive became known as an extremely strenuous course.
-It has definitely evolved since then – it now lasts 2 and not 3 days, working hours are not 18 but 14 hours per day, and technology is advanced in the way that every person who wants to achieve enlightenment and is ready to commit themselves fully, can achieve it.
-New form that old Enlightenment Intensive nowadays has is not much different, it only uses an advanced version of enlightenment technique and lasts a little bit shorter.
-So, the experience that took months and years of hard work in the past, today can be reached in only two days, in an intense but relaxed working atmosphere, with continuous meditation and application of efficient technology.
+Soon after it came into existence, Intensive became known as an extremely demanding course.
+It still requires a lot of effort, concentration, discipline, and persistence but the method has evolved since the summer of 1968 when Berner first performed it.
+The new form that Enlightenment Intensive has is not much different from the old one; it only uses an advanced version of enlightenment technique and lasts a little bit shorter.
+So, the experience that took months and years of hard work in the past, today can be reached in only two or three days, in an intense but relaxed working atmosphere, with continuous meditation and application of the efficient methodology.

 THE STRUCTURE OF INTENSIVE

-Intensive consists of so called "communication exercises" where participants sit in dyads (pairs), facing each other and alternately using Intensive technique.
-Each communication lasts approximately forty minutes, and is separated into 5-minute periods.
-Each of the two participants is four times active partner (does the technique) and four times passive partner (gives attention and energy support to active partner).
+Enlightenment Intensive consists of the so-called "communication exercises" where participants sit in dyads (pairs), facing each other and alternately practicing the Intensive technique.
+Every communication lasts approximately forty minutes, separated into 5-minute periods.
+Each of the two participants is four times active partner (does the technique) and four times passive partner (gives attention and energetically supports the active partner).
 For every new communication exercise participants choose new partners.
-In lunch breaks or resting periods participants continue to practice the technique, but this time on their own and in a slightly different form.
-Reason for continuous attention to the technique is that, once we establish prerequisite conditions, it is possible to have direct experience at any moment.
+In lunch breaks or while resting, the participants continue to practice the technique but this time on their own and in a slightly different form.
+The reason for continuous meditation is that once we establish the right preconditions, it is possible to have direct experience at any moment.

-Intensive is named for it’s condensed working hours, complete retreat from everyday life during the course, and certain rules of behavior whose purpose is exclusively to conserve energy and to focus attention towards the goal of Intensive – direct experience of Truth.
-Here is the daily schedule of activities for short Intensive.
+The name "Intensive" stands for its condensed working hours, complete retreat from everyday life and specific rules of behavior whose purpose is to conserve energy and focus attention towards the only worthwhile goal of the seminar – the direct experience of Truth.
+Here is the daily schedule of activities for a short Intensive.